 IJCLP - International Journal of Communications Law and Policy The International Journal of Communications Law and Policy is edited by legal scholars from the Universities of Yale, Milan, Singapore, Münster and the European University Institute, Florence.
 The IJCLP is an electronic journal devoted to the changing law, policy and technology of media regulation around the world.
 It provides inter alia articles, Case Notes, Legislative and Policy Analysis and Conference Reviews.

-JILT - Journal of Information Law and Technology Online-Journal on information law which can be browsed in full text.
+EJLT - European Journal of Law and Technology Online-Journal on information law which can be browsed in full text.
 Contains a diversity of materials including peer reviewed and non-refereed articles, work in progress, book and conference reviews.
-Provides a news-section and a search-engine for a keyword-search through the entire edition of the JILT.
+Provides a news-section and a search-engine for a keyword-search through the entire edition of the EJLT.

 contentandcarrier: a webzine for researchers, lawyers, officials, students and other people working, dealing with or just being interested in European electronic communications and digital media law.
 It provides its readers with useful up-to-date information on the EU policy and regulatory activities and the European courts’ (ECJ and ECHR) case law in this area.
 Recent publications and important events related to this subject matter are presented as well.
 The project is carried out and realized in close affiliation with the Institute for European and Austrian Public Law.